John Murray, 1st Duke of Atholl: Later life and career

+Murray was a founder of the Society in Scotland for Propagating Christian Knowledge (SSPCK) in Edinburgh in 1709.
+He supported the Society in its establishment of the first schools in Blair Atholl and Balquhidder, but did not share its antipathy to the Gaelic language.

 With the downfall of the Whigs and the advent of the Tories to power, Murray returned to favour and to office.
-He was chosen a representative peer in the House of Lords in 1710 and in 1712 was restored to his position as High Commissioner and Keeper of the Privy Seal.
+He was chosen a Scottish representative peer in the House of Lords in 1710 and in 1712 was restored to his position as High Commissioner and Keeper of the Privy Seal.
+In the same year he was appointed Lord High Commissioner to the General Assembly of the Church of Scotland, attending the Assembly on behalf of the sovereign.

 With the accession of King George I he was again dismissed from office.
-Three of his sons joined the Jacobites in the rebellion of 1715, including his eldest living son, William, Lord Tullibardine. who was subsequently attainted and removed from succession to the title, but Murray himself remained loyal to the Government.
+Three of his sons joined the Jacobites in the rebellion of 1715, including his eldest living son, William, Lord Tullibardine.
+Tullibardine was subsequently attainted and removed from succession to the title, but Murray himself remained loyal to the Crown.
 In June 1717 he apprehended Rob Roy MacGregor, who, however, succeeded in escaping.

-Atholl died in 1724, and was succeeded by his second surviving son James, Marquess of Tullibardine.
+Atholl died in 1724, and was succeeded by his second surviving son James.

 Children

-By his first wife Lady Katherine, daughter of William Douglas-Hamilton, 3rd Duke of Hamilton and Anne Hamilton, 3rd Duchess of Hamilton, he had the following thirteen children:
+By his first wife Lady Catherine, daughter of William Hamilton, Duke of Hamilton and Anne Hamilton, 3rd Duchess of Hamilton, he had the following thirteen children: